 The District has an excellent mix of places to eat, shopping facilities, museums, charming villages, unspoilt countryside, country parks and a wide range of accommodation.
 The port is still trading today, and the old Thames Sailing Barges are still active on the river and can be seen at the Hythe Quay in Maldon, although their payload is now passengers rather than the more traditional cargo of yesteryear.

 Bicknacre and East and West Hanningfield, Little Baddow, Danbury and Sandon, Rettendon and Runwell, South Hanningfield, Stock and Margaretting, South Woodham Ferrers, Chetwood and Collingwood, and South Woodham Ferrers, Elmwood and Woodville from Chelmsford also fall within the constituency of Maldon.
 The remaining wards are within the Chelmsford constituency, represented by Simon Burns MP.
 Further information can be found on the City Council website.

 The whole borough has a population of just over 157,000 and is the focus for government, business, retail, leisure and culture in Essex.
 It will continue to be a major centre of development, with an estimated population of 169,400 by 2022.

 Chelmsford's heritage dates back to Neolithic times, although it wasn't until the arrival of the Romans in AD60 that a small town began to grow.
 Chelmsford was then named Caesaromagus or 'market-place of Caesar', giving it the great honour of bearing the name of Caesar – the only town in Britain to do so.
 After the Romans left, Saxon farmers settled in the countryside around the town, which was then known as Ceolmaer's Ford.

 The whole of the Maldon constituency comes under Essex County Council, which is responsible for education, highways, social services, and some planning and development issues.
-Again, there is a link to the Council's website on the menu bar on the left of this site.
+Further information can be found on the County Council website.